-8.1 In the course of providing accounting or financial services to you, we may collect and hold the following kinds of credit information:
+In the course of providing accounting, financial services, data analytics and automation services to you, we may collect and hold the following kinds of credit information:

 How and when do we collect credit information?

-8.3 In most cases, we will only collect credit information about you if you disclose it to us and it is relevant in providing you with the accounting or financial service.
+In most cases, we will only collect credit information about you if you disclose it to us and it is relevant in providing you with the accounting, financial services, data analytics and automation services.

-8.5 We do not collect and hold credit information from credit reporting bodies unless it is incidentally collected in providing the accounting or financial service to you.
+- We do not collect and hold credit information from credit reporting bodies unless it is incidentally collected in providing the accounting, financial services, data analytics or automation services to you.

 How do we store and hold the credit information?

-8.6 We store and hold credit information in the same manner as outlined in section 5of this policy.
+We store and hold credit information in the same manner as outlined in section 5 of this policy.

 Why do we collect the credit information?

-8.7 Our usual purpose for collecting, holding, using and disclosing credit information about you is to enable us to provide you with the accounting or financial service.
+Our usual purpose for collecting, holding, using and disclosing credit information about you is to enable us to provide you with the accounting, financial services, data analytics or automation services.

-(c) for other purposes incidental to our accounting and financial services.
+- for other purposes incidental to our accounting, financial services, data analytics and automation services.

 Overseas disclosure of the credit information

-8.9 We disclose limited information to service providers located in the Philippines and India, however, this is generally not credit information.
+We disclose limited information to service providers located in the Philippines, India, USA, UK, NZ, Indonesia and Serbia, however, this is generally not credit information.
 Further, some software providers we use may store information in public clouds with data centres located overseas.
-We have outlined this in detail in section 7of this policy.
+We have outlined this in detail in section 7 of this policy.

 How can I access my credit information, correct errors or make a complaint?

-8.10 You can access and correct your credit information, or complain about a breach of your privacy in the manner set out in section 9of this policy.
+You can access and correct your credit information, or complain about a breach of your privacy in the manner set out in section 9 of this policy.

-10.1 It is importantthat the information we hold about you is up-to-date.
+It is important that the information we hold about you is up-to-date.
 You should contact us if your personal information changes.